Mountain Quail

 The mountain Quail's breeding season is late March & early April to June.

-With a clutch size of 6 to 15 eggs with a color of pale buff to cream and take 24 to 25 days to incubate.
+With a clutch size of 6 to 15 eggs with a color of pale buff to cream.
+Incubation takes 24 to 25 days to incubate at 99.5° relative Humidity 60 to 65%,

 Mountain Quail do very when kept in large aviaries with lots of evergreen